Classic Swans' FA Cup encounters

-Matt Grimes converted for the spot for the first, before Bersant Celina finished a flowing Swansea attack against his old club.
+Matt Grimes converted from the spot for the first, before Bersant Celina finished a flowing Swansea attack against his old club.

 The score stayed that way until the 69th minute when Bernardo Silva pulled a goal back with a fine volley, before a controversial penalty allowed City to level.

 Cameron Carter-Vickers was harshly ruled to have fouled Raheem Sterling, and Sergio Aguero’s penalty found the net off the back of Kristoffer Nordfeldt.